-Crop production is a common agricultural practice followed by worldwide farmers to grow and produce crops to use as food and fiber.
+Crop production is a common agricultural practice followed by worldwide farmers to grow and produce crops to use as food and fibre.
 This practice includes all the feed sources that are required to maintain and produce crops.
 Listed below are few practices used during crops production.

 - Preparation of Soil.

 - Application of manure, pesticides, and fertilizers to the crops.

 The ultimate stages of crop production are harvesting and storage.

 Harvesting requires art and practice because a large proportion of crops can be lost due to improper methods of harvesting.
 Another concern besides harvesting is storage.
 Storage of grains is to be given utmost priority as improper storage can result in the destruction of crops being by pests or unfavourable environmental conditions.

 Thus, it requires proper knowledge of harvesting, methods of storage, and protection of grains, which are discussed below.

 Once the crop is matured or fully ripen, they are cut and gathered (Reaping) which are collectively called as harvesting.
 Harvesting depends on many factors like season, crop variety, maturity period, etc.

 Over-irrigation, irregular sunlight can prolong ripening of crop which thus delays the harvesting time.
 Early harvesting causes loss of unripened grains while delayed harvesting leads to shedding off of grains.